 In some instances, a case might involve both criminal and civil penalties.
 A common example might include violent crime.
 The cases against O.J.
 Simpson, for instance, are a prime example In a criminal court, the jury declared him not guilty, but in a civil case, the jury ordered him to pay millions in punitive damages for the wrongful death of his ex-wife and her friend.
 In this case, the criminal court and civil courts had different verdicts, but that’s not always the case.

 For example, a case that involves a drunk driver who was responsible for someone’s death while behind the wheel may be both a criminal and civil case.
-The driver may be criminally liable for vehicular manslaughter – and courts find him to be – the families of the victim may also file a wrongful death claim against the defendant to compensate for damages and the emotional and financial consequences of losing a loved one.
+The driver may be criminally liable for vehicular manslaughter – and courts find him to be – the families of the victim may also file a claim with the help of a Tampa wrongful death lawyer against the defendant to compensate for damages and the emotional and financial consequences of losing a loved one.